itsmeow/ClaimIt/README.md

 ### Do my users need to download ClaimIt?
 No. It's server side only, but loads on integrated servers (singleplayer/LAN) just fine.

+### I have questions/need support!
+Where can I get help?
+Your options are the ingame help command, this article, and my [Discord server](https://discord.gg/zrjXjP5).

 ### API
 ClaimIt has an expansive API for integration and addition.
 You can view its documentation via clicking the docs badge or looking at the `docs/` directory.